hraberg/cljs2go/README.md

 *Not ready yet.*

 While the compiler more or less works, and passes most of ClojureScript's test suite, it's not packaged for actual use, if you want to play with it, it's easiest to fire up a REPL and look at the `cljs.go` namespace.
 You can also run the tests using `go test -v ./...`.
-Note that you need to check this out into your `GOPATH` for that to work.
+Note that you need to check this out into `$GOPATH/src/github.com/hraberg/cljs.go` for that to work. `go get` will eventually be supported, but apparently `cljs.go` is an illegal package name, so this repo will be renamed.

 The Hello World sample can be built like this: